HeinerMo/ModifiedREFramework/README.md

 - **Integrated Dispatcher Process**: Simplifies workflows by combining the dispatcher within the initialization stage.
 - **Configurable Boolean Flags**: Easily toggle dispatcher execution and test mode without modifying the core code.
 - **Developer-Friendly Setup**: Preconfigured structure reduces manual setup time, letting you focus on development.
+- **Exception Screenshot on Init**: Exception screenshots are capture in the initialization stage when a system exception is thrown.

 ---